 We'd like to encourage students to practice interviewing prior to their actual WA interview.
 Career Services is available for mock interviews for WA applicants.
-If you're interested in scheduling a 30-minute mock interview with a career counselor, you can call the office at (610) 328-8352 or drop by Parrish 135 anytime (including that afternoon).
+If you're interested in scheduling a 30-minute mock interview with a career counselor, you can call the office at (610) 328-8352 or drop by Parrish 135 anytime (including the afternoon).

 If you aren't able to schedule a mock interview with Career Services, be sure to check out their resources on preparing for interviews.

 - Know the position you are applying for.
 Make sure that you have taken the time to learn about the program and how you might fit into it.
 One suggestion is to come into the interview with a mental list of 2-3 specific aspects of the program you personally find exciting and can talk about.
 While doing this homework, make sure to separate hearsay from fact.
 Speaking with students who are currently in the position is a great idea, but also understand that what you hear is only one person's perspective.
 Most importantly, do not share negative hearsay during the interview.
 It puts you in a negative light and leaves the interviewers questioning why you want the position.

 - Be prepared to answer an opening question that asks about yourself.
 This question asks for you to discuss yourself in the context of the position you are applying for.
 For example, when we ask this question you can tell us about aspects of yourself that would make you a strong candidate for the position, such as " I like working with others."

 - Another standard interview question is one that asks about your strengths and weaknesses.
 You should be prepared to discuss both and, when it comes to your weaknesses, explain what you are doing to address said weakness.
 No one is perfect, so we expect that everyone has a weakness or two.
 Identifying your strengths and weaknesses shows the interviewers that you are reflective and know yourself; these are two attributes many programs, fellowships, and employers look for.